nginxinc/nginx-controller-lab/docs/class1/module1/lab8.rst

       1. http://10.1.20.21:8003
       2. http://10.1.20.22:8003

-   10. Add URI Rewrite:
+   10. Add URI Rewrite to match any URI starting with /blog/ and rewrite it to prepend /blog/wordpress/wwwsite/

-       1. incoming pattern: ^/blog/(.*)$
+       1. incoming pattern: `^/blog/(.*)$`
-       2. rewrite pattern: /blog/wordpress/wwwsite/$1?
+       2. rewrite pattern: `/blog/wordpress/wwwsite/$1?`

    11. Publish